 Gently separate the skin from the breast but don't remove it.
 You just want to be able to get your hand between the skin and the breast meat.
 Your goal is to rub that melted butter on the turkey breast between the breast skin and the meat.
 I up end the turkey slightly and pour the melted butter in and then rub it around.
 You might want to use a rubber glove.
 Don't butter the outside of the skin.

 This part is optional.
 However, I recommend putting some Rosemary and Thyme again between the breast skin and the meat.
 I've used fresh and dried, and I can't notice the difference.
 I wouldn't go overboard.
 Just use a little bit.
 If you think it needs a little more, you can always add more the next time you cook a turkey.
+Note: A professional cook suggested finely chopping the spices and whipping them in the butter that you spread between the skin and breast in the previous step above.

 Lightly Salt and Pepper all the skin on the outside.
 This will help make the skin crisp!